Slite Alternative for Small Businesses | Context Link | Context Link

 2

-Context Link is a virtual version of your business: Connect, Ask, Observe, Evolve.
+Context Link gives AI one place to talk to your business: Connect, Ask, Remember.
 Slite stops at write and search inside one wiki.

 3